Zackptg5/TWRP-DualBoot-Guac-Unified/README.md

   *	 **ADVANCED USERS ONLY** NOT RESPONSIBLE FOR BUGS, BRICKS OR MISTAKES!
 USE AT OWN RISK!
 	* ` confirm.y ` will skip the final confirmation before any work is done, and run the options chosen or defaults if none specified
 	* the word ` warp ` this can be used instead of ` fast ` or ` quick ` and ` confirm.y ` if you'd also like to use quickmode without confirmation

+## Failsafe usage / explaination
+	Ive had a few instances where a rom doesnt agree with whats going on, and the dualboot zip gets stuck on a slot and never finishes.
+This results in forcing the phone off, and leaves the phone in a non bootable state, with an unprepared slot.
+Not to mention a stock, or worse, no recovery at all.
+Bootloop city.
+	Enter the failsafe option: just add ` nofail ` or ` failsafe ` (case sensitive) to the zip name like above, and the zip will revert the slot change caused by the rom install and keep you able to boot back into the current slot's TWRP so you can sort out the slot youre working on.
+Pair this with a usb drive or commondata, and youre (relatively) safe to flash on the go, or from your bed with the computer off.

+	* Notes
+		* After applying the failsafe, the reboot screen in TWRP will ALMOST CERTANLY show the incorrect slot until you either manually select a slot or reboot recovery.
+		* This adds a step or two to the flashing process, make sure you've read that.

 ## Help!
 I Can't Boot!
 * Usually this is because you switched roms without formatting data first.
 This should be flashing 101 but we all forget sometimes.
 Plus this slot stuff can get confusing